niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 # 2. How To Read This Document

 This document provides normative specifications for NIEM-conforming data models.
 It also describes the goals and principles behind those specifications.
 It includes examples and explanations to help users of NIEM understand the goals, principles, and specifications.

+This document is not intended as a user guide.
+Training materials for message designers and developers will be available at www.niemopen.org.

 The relevant sections of this document will depend on the role of the user.
 [Figure 2-1](#fig2-1) illustrates the relationships between these roles and NIEM activities.

 <figure>
   <img src="images/userRoles.png" style="zoom: 100%;" />